 Best moves: yawn and body slam

 Rated the ‘technically’ strongest Pokémon in the game with 5,010 CP, Slaking by stats alone will perform well in battle.
-But, as we’ve said already whilst it’s not all about stats, it kind of is as well, especially when they’re this good.
-Slaking works great with the next Pokémon on our list, Blissey, to bolster the defensive stronghold in your team.
-With impressive attack stats coupled with the high CP, Slaking is dangerous.
+But, as we’ve said already while it’s not all about stats, it kind of is as well, especially when they’re this good.
+Slaking works great with Blissey, to bolster the defensive stronghold in your team.
+With impressive attack stats coupled with a high CP, Slaking is dangerous.

-Machamp’s a fighter and, luckily with fighting-type Pokémon, defensive Pokémon usually have a great weakness to their attacks.
-So, for Machamp, it’s got a big advantage when it unleashes its counter and dynamic punch moves.
+Machamp’s a fighter and, luckily with fighting-types, defensive Pokémon usually have a great weakness to their attacks.
+So, for this gen 1 Pokémon, it’s got a big advantage when it unleashes its counter and dynamic punch moves.
 This Pokémon is very useful in raids and gyms as it counters a lot of Pokémon types, giving it a spot on our offensive line-up.

 Best moves: pound and hyper beam

-Considered to be one of Pokémon Go’s best tanks, Blissey is the pink and wonderful empress of gen two.
-Her HP (496) is the highest base HP in the game, and has her soaking up those hits like nobody’s business, even against counter attacks.
+Considered to be one of Go’s best tanks, Blissey is the pink and wonderful empress of Pokémon’s gen 2.
+Her HP (496) is the highest base HP in the game, and has her soaking up those hits like nobody’s business, even against counterattacks.
 Blissey will stand strong on your frontline, wearing down the opposition and weakening them before you unleash the strong attacking Pokémon in your team.
-The smartest way to win your battles is to recognise Blissey’s strength in being a gym mainstay.
+The smartest way to win your battles is to recognize Blissey’s strength in being a gym mainstay.

 Weaknesses: fighting, fire, and ground